 “Now everyone’s laughing at me, like I made up some kind of story, like I did something wrong.”
 Big brothers should look out for little ones, not laugh at them, Wesley thought.
 The image of Ben smiling and laughing with Drew made the blood in Wesley’s cheeks flood out to his hairline.
 He was now breathing heavily, his chest pumping through his jacket.
 “I was being nice to those birds.
 I wasn’t feeding them bread.
 I looked it up and got good stuff for them.
 It was supposed to be a chill nature video and they just attacked me.”

 “C’mon, Wes.
 Those videos, your YouTube, they don’t matter!”

-Wesley couldn’t swallow his anger any longer.
-“They don’t matter to you ‘cause YOU don’t matter.
+Wesley couldn’t contain his anger any longer.
+“They don’t matter to you ’cause YOU don’t matter.
 You don’t have anything!
 Nobody cares about what you do or who you are.”
-Saliva sprayed out of his mouth.
 He knew people might be able to hear him shouting, but he didn’t care.
 Ben deserved it.
 He was just so ignorant of social media popularity, too lame to amass his own following.

 Ben didn’t look hurt enough, in fact he didn’t look hurt at all, so Wesley jabbed the knife in again, giving it a good twist this time.
 “The world would be a better place if you weren’t around at all.
 That’s not just my opinion either.”